NYC&G Presents: The Caumsett Designer Showhouse 2020

 Interior designer Erin Breen, of Andrew V. Giambertone & Associates, Architects, the firm behind the Summer Cottage’s restoration, envisioned a mudroom “appropriate for a young Manhattan family that enjoys hiking, working in the garden, and walking on the beach.”

 In the adjacent powder room, a diminutive iron and petrified-wood table adds a little dazzle to the otherwise serene space.
-“None of the furnishings is too precious,” the designer says.
+“None of the furnishings is too precious,” says the designer.

 Sea Green Designs Screened Porch